The Baby-Sitters Club (2020 TV series)

 The Baby-Sitters Club is an American comedy-drama television series created by Rachel Shukert, based on the children's novel series of the same name by Ann M. Martin.
 It was released on Netflix on July 3, 2020.
 In October 2020, the series was renewed for a second season which was released on October 11, 2021.
 In March 2022, the series was canceled after two seasons.
-The series received universal acclaim, with praise going to its faithfulness to its source material and appeal for modern audiences.
+The series was praised for its faithfulness to its source material and appeal for modern audiences.

 Plot

 The series follows the friendship and adventures of five middle-schoolers as they start a babysitting business in Stoneybrook, Connecticut.